martin-t/cvars/README.md

 ## Development

-The repo is organized as a cargo workspace for the main functionality, with consoles and benchmarks as separate crates - see `Cargo.toml` for the technical reasons.
+The repo is organized as a cargo workspace for the main functionality, with consoles and benchmarks as separate crates _not part of the workspace_ - see `Cargo.toml` for the technical reasons.

 - **Testing:** Use `cargo test` in the root directory to test everything in the workspace.
 To test the consoles, `cd` into their directories and run `cargo test` there.